RobertoCornacchiari/legendary-octo-doodle/README.md

 Make the application "work", displaying the correct data

 # Ex.
 3
-Save the token in the local storage to be used for future calls
+Save the token in the local storage to be used for future calls.
+If there is a token in the local storage you do not need to login.

 # Ex.
 4
 Given a string of alphabetical characters in alphabetical order, where some of them may be duplicated ("ABCDEEEFGHHIJKLMNOPPQRST"),